-The Hog Happenin’ is scheduled for Friday June 6th from 6 p.m. to 10 p.m. and Saturday, June 7th from 10 a.m. to 6 p.m.
-The event kicks-off Friday night with live bands on the Main Stage, Piglets playpen and swap-meet.
+The Hog Happenin’ is scheduled for Friday June 5th from 6 p.m. to 10 p.m. and Saturday, June 6th from 10 a.m. to 6 p.m.
+The event kicks-off Friday night with live bands on the Main Stage, with after party at Zippers Restaurant in Lincolnton.
 The cook-off will start Friday night with judging on Saturday.
 The Poker Run & WALK, Bike Show, Bike Games and swap meet will be on Saturday.

 What does it cost to attend Hog Happenin’?

 The Hog Happenin’ is free and open to the public.
-There is a required entry fee to participate in the bike show ($10) Poker Run ($15/$25) Professional Barbeque Cook-off ($225) Tailgate Challenge--Amateur Barbeque Cook-off ($60).
+There are required entry fees to participate in the bike show, Poker Run, Professional Barbeque Cook-off, Tailgate Challenge--Amateur Barbeque Cook-off.

 How is the event publicized?